nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a cheat-sheet : _del cs_

-Deletes the specified cheat-sheet from the module.
+Use this command to delete the specified cheat-sheet from the module.

 **Format:**<br>
 `del cs <cheat-sheet name>`